apify/apify-docs/content/docs/tutorials/scrape_paginated_sites.md

 ### [](#special-cases-to-look-for) Special cases to look for

-We have the base algorithm but before we start coding let's answer a few questions to get more insight.
+We have the base algorithm, but before we start coding, let's answer a few questions to get more insight.

 #### [](#can-the-ranges-overlap) Can the ranges overlap?